syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 You can find the sample in this link [link].

-## Customizing the internal properties of the controls
+## Customization without resource dictionaries

-With the introduction of theming support, it is also possible now to customize some of the internal properties for more customization of the controls.
-In the below example, we are customizing the internal properties of SfTextInputLayout.
-Similar to this, you can customize for other controls with key "ControlName" + "Theme".
+It is also possible to customize the controls without merging common theme resource and control style resource dictionaries in the application resources.

+In the below example, we are customizing the UI elements of SfTextInputLayout by merging the resource with key name 'SfTextInputLayoutTheme' and in the next line, we set the values for the required keys.
+Similar to this, we can customize for the other controls by merging the resource with key name "ControlName" + "Theme" and in the next line, we can set the values for the required keys of that control.

 You can find the keys and the elements to which they are mapped for all the controls in this link.[link]

 {% highlight xaml %}